EMDK/docs/edge/source/api/MifareDesfire.md

 **public void enable( tag)**

-Enable I/O operations to tfhe tag from IsoDep object and SAM communication.
+Enable I/O operations to the tag from IsoDep object and SAM communication.
 May cause RF activity and may block.
 Must not be called from the main application thread.
 A blocked call will be canceled with MiFareDesfireExpection by calling close() from another thread.
 Only one